george24601/notes/java/concurrency/AQS.md

 4. difference with fair or biased, is that on biased, cas to acq first, and acq only when failed, and won't detect if CLH is idel
 5. shared lock: it becomes head, it will wake up the next thread, upon releasing, SL will wake up other threads regardless of state, but X lock will wake up only when state = 0

+has a head and tail, pointing to the DLL

+for X lock, each node CAS check if the previosu node is header, if so, try to acquire lock